Alcohol, drug and medication related deaths

 2025-0488 29 Sep 2025 East London

-Concerns summary Police failed to inform the hospital of a patient's release from custody, hindering mental health support efforts.
+Concerns summary (AI summary) Police failed to inform the hospital of a patient's release from custody, hindering mental health support efforts.
 The Metropolitan Police Service also showed no evidence of identifying shortcomings or implementing remediation.

 Mark Smith